Need4Oxygen/Battlefinder/README.md

 Branch rules are applied checking for specific strings contained in their name.

+* Branches containing "master" will be heavily protected as they will adquire the protections corresponding to the releases branch.
 * Branches containing "develop" will be heavily protected as they will adquire the protections corresponding to the main branch.
-* Branches containing "BF-" will be protected as they correspond to main developer tasks.
+* Branches containing "BF-\*" will be protected as they correspond to main developer tasks.

 Please try to avoid naming your branches in a way that contains any of the aforementioned strings.
+Contributor branches should be something like "C-[Affected_System]-[Purpose]:

+* C-DataBase-Update
+* C-Grid_Shader-Refactor

 ## Coding Style